 Step 5: Configure Optional Settings:

-Under Optional Settings, you can select the Auto Approval feature, which means that all supporter actions will be approved and sent out automatically.
+Under Optional Settings, you'll see the Auto Approval feature set to ON, which means that all supporter actions will be approved and sent out automatically.
 Keep this feature on for the Petition Tool.
-If you do not select this feature, supporter actions will have to be approved under the tool Submissions tab.
+If you deselect this feature, supporter actions will have to be approved under the tool Submissions tab.

 Under Optional Settings, you’ll see three different boxes that you can click to customize how supporters see the information about the targets they’re petitioning: